-The interrupted periodicities (atomic defects or edge structures) are quite important especially in lowdimensional crystals since they strongly affect their physical and/or chemical properties.
-In bulk crystals electron microscopes have been widely used to examine structural defects such as dislocations and grain boundaries, which are regarded as one- and two-dimensional structural defects, respectively.
-In contrast, the individual point defects (zero-dimensional defects, such as mono-vacancies, impurity/dopant atoms) were believed to be difficult to investigate.
-Both atomic sensitivity and atomic resolution are required in the analytical techniques.
+Atomic defects or edge structures are important in crystalline materials, and especially in lowdimensional ones, since the interrupted periodicities strongly affect their physical and/or chemical properties.
+In bulk crystals, electron microscopes have been widely used to examine structural defects such as dislocations and grain boundaries, which are regarded as one- and two-dimensional structural defects, respectively.
+In contrast, individual point defects (zero-dimensional defects such as monovacancies, impurity/dopant atoms) were believed to be difficult to investigate, with both atomic sensitivity and atomic resolution required in the analytical techniques employed.
+In addition, the specimens need to be very thin in order to detect the individual point defects from image contrast in transmission electron microscopy (TEM).

-After a monovacancy was first observed by TEM and proved to be stable even in low-dimensional carbon structures [1], studies of point defects in mono-layered materials have become very popular among scientists.
+After a monovacancy was first observed by TEM and proved to be stable even in lowdimensional carbon structures [1], studies of point defects in mono-layered materials have become very popular among scientists.
 Vacancies and topological defects in graphene are commonly examined at atomic level [2, 3, 4].
 Defects and edge structures in hexagonal boron nitride (h-BN) are also a hot topic among physicists [5, 6, 7, 8].
-Recently, mono-vacancies have been successfully identified in WS2 nano-ribbons [9].
+Recently, mono-vacancies have been successfully identified in WS2 nanoribbons [9].

-Here we show how HR-TEM and spatially resolved EELS can be applied to the studies of various single-layered materials with the interrupted periodicities.
+Here we describe HR-TEM and spatially resolved EELS studies of various single-layered materials with the interrupted periodicities.
 Atomic defects and edge structures can be unambiguously identified with the elemental assignment.
 The inevitable delocalization of EELS signals is suggested to practically limit the achievement of using EELS for chemical mapping with atomic resolution.
 The boron monovacancy (V_B) is assigned as a typical point defect by ADF imaging and EELS, and energy-loss near edge fine structure (ELNES) is used to investigate the electronic states of nitrogen atoms around the point defect.
 The work provides an example of spectroscopic imaging based on the scanning transmission electron microscopy (STEM)-EELS techniques to demonstrate the possibilities of exploring the electronic states with single atom sensitivity.

-A JEM-2100F equipped with a delta corrector and cold field emission gun was operated at 60kV for these spectroscopy experiments [10, 11].
-A fast Frourier transform (FFT) of the typical ADF image shows that the microscope can resolve 0.108 nm in the STEM mode (not shown).
+A JEM-2100F equipped with a delta corrector and cold field emission gun was operated at 60kV for these spectroscopy experiments [10].
+A fast Frourier transform (FFT) of the typical ADF image shows that the microscope can resolve 0.108 nm in the STEM mode.
 The probe current was ~ 40 pA.
+In this condition the single atom spectroscopy at the graphene edge becomes feasible and shows distinct properties of edge carbon atoms [11].